surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 			hash_value = zend_hash_func(lc_method_name, method_len+1);
 		}

 This is PHP case insensibility.
 PHP must turn every function to lowercase (`zend_str_tolower_copy()`), before calling it.
+This is not a heavy step, but it can seem pretty wasteful, considering it must happen for every method call for every class.
+This will burn some more CPU cycles for nothing really usefull, and you'd better prevent it.

-Not every function, there is an `if` statement.
-The `key` variable prevents the code from running the case lowering function (the `else` part), and this `key` is an optimization that has been added starting from PHP5.4.
+Look carefully at the code, there is an `if` statement.
+The `key` variable prevents the code from running the case lowering function (the `else` part), and this `key` is an optimization that has been added starting from PHP 5.4.
 If the method call is not dynamic, the compiler has already computed the key, and the runtime will have less job to do.

 	class Foo { public function BAR() { } }
 	$a = new Foo;